RSEng Management and Communication

 - behavior-driven development, Gherkin-Style acceptance testing

-- transient teams (that only exist for 5-15 hours)
+- challenges of transient teams (that only exist for 5-15 hours)

 - intercultural and interdisciplinary differences